New Edgeworth-type expansions with finite sample guarantees: New proof technique

 Here the error rate $C \sqrt{d^2/n}$ comes from the higher-order moment matching property between the random summands of $S_{n}$ and $\St_{n}$, which improves the ratio $C \sqrt{d^3/n}$ between dimension $d$ and sample size $n$ in the classical Berry--Esseen result by \cite{Bentkus2003BE} (in the classical Berry--Esseen theorem one uses, in general, only first two matching moments which is smaller than first three moments).
 Also the square root in this expression naturally comes from the smoothing argument used for derivation of the Berry--Esseen inequality with the best-known rate w.r.t. $d$ and $n$, and it is unavoidable for the distance $\Delta_{\BCl}(S_{n},\St_{n})$ under the mild conditions on $X_{i}$ imposed here.
+The proof of the result in \citep{Zhilova2020} is based on an extension of the proof of the Berry--Esseen inequaliy by \cite{Bentkus2003BE}.

+For the term $\Delta_{\BCl}(\St_{n},\Zsigma)$ in \eqref{ineq: triangle_intro}, we exploit the structure of $\St_{n}$ in order to construct the higher-order expansion that allows to compare moments of $X_{i}$ and $\Zsigma$.
+It holds